-Research Methods in Athletic Training
+Introduction to Research Methods and Statistics in Athletic Training

-This course provides understanding of scientific research in athletic training and related healthcare fields.
-Emphasis will be placed on the importance of building a research base in athletic training and designing a research study from conception to dissemination.
-Students will also review current research related to athletic training.
+This course provides understanding of scientific research and applied statistics in athletic training and related healthcare fields.
+Emphases are placed on the importance of building a research base in athletic training and understanding practical application of statistical methods.
+Students also review current research related to athletic training.
 Prerequisite: admission to graduate Athletic Training Program.
-Offered Fall.
+Offered Summer.